GreptimeTeam/.github/profile/README.md

     <a href="https://www.greptime.com/slack"><img height="20px" src="/img/social/slack.svg" alt="Slack"></a>
 </p>

-## Greptime builds Cloud-Native TSDB Services: Anywhere, Any Scale
+## Greptime builds Real-Time Observability Database: Anywhere, Any Scale

 We have the following products:

 ### GreptimeDB

-[GreptimeDB](https://github.com/GreptimeTeam/greptimedb), written in Rust, is an open-source unified time-series database for **Metrics**, **Logs**, and **Events** (also **Traces** in plan).
-You can gain real-time insights from Edge to Cloud at any scale.
-We provide [GreptimeDB Enterprise](https://www.greptime.com/product/enterprise) for corporate users, which supports more customized features and services.
+[GreptimeDB](https://github.com/GreptimeTeam/greptimedb), written in Rust, is a real-time, cloud-native observability database for metrics, logs, and traces, providing sub-second insights from edge to cloud—at any scale.
+We provide [GreptimeDB Enterprise](https://www.greptime.com/product/enterprise) for corporate users, which provides enhanced security, high availability, and professional support.

 [Save our repository with a star ⭐️](https://docs.github.com/en/get-started/exploring-projects-on-github/saving-repositories-with-stars).